lizmat/App-Rak/README.md

 --blame-per-file
 ----------------

 Flag.
 Only makes sense if the pattern is a `Callable`.
-If specified with a `True` value, indicates that each of the selected files will be provided as [`Git::Blame::File`](https://raku.land/zef:lizmat/Git::Blame::File#methods-on-gitblamefile) objects if `git blame` can be performed on the a selected file.
+If specified, indicates that each of the selected files will be provided as [`Git::Blame::File`](https://raku.land/zef:lizmat/Git::Blame::File#methods-on-gitblamefile) objects if `git blame` can be performed on the a selected file.
 If that is not possible, then the selected file will be ignored.

 If <git blame> information can be obtained, then the associated `Git::Blame::File` object will be presented to the pattern `Callable`.
-If the Callable returns a true value, then filename will be shown.
-If the returned value is a string, then that string will be shown.
+If the Callable returns `True`, then the filename will be produced.
+If anything else is returned, then the stringification of that object will be produced.

 ```bash
 # show files with more than 10 commits